kivo360/True-Shoe-Size/README.md

 > https://www.howtogeek.com/261383/how-to-access-your-ubuntu-bash-files-in-windows-and-your-windows-system-drive-in-bash/

-## Finishing Setup
+### Finishing Setup
-Now, enter into the two separate folders and install
+Now, enter into the two separate folders and install the required packages for the machine learning.

 To install all of the dependencies: **Run:**